 The 2015 ArcheAge lawsuit finally nears a conclusion in the form of a settlement agreement

-Former 38 Studios boss Curt Schilling contemplates run for Congress
+Recapping the whole 38 Studios mess as Curt Schilling contemplates run for Congress

 Lawful Neutral: The long fall of Project Copernicus’ 38 Studios

 The Daily Grind: Do you vote in MMO player elections?